lysicz/robotic-hoover/README.md

 Application uses Spring Boot and Spring Data solutions and MongoDB database.
+I used Spring Tool Suite as a dev environment.

 1. How to start the application.